Jeric Raval

-Ricardo Buensuceso (born 1961), known professionally as Jeric Raval, is a Filipino film and television actor.
+Ricardo Baluyut Buensuceso (born 1961), known professionally as Jeric Raval, is a Filipino film and television actor.
 He was known for his role as an action star in the 1990s.

 Career

 1990s: as a young action film actor

 Jeric Raval originally auditioned to become rapper for OctoArts Films in 1990.
 Instead he was encouraged to become an actor instead by Willy Milan.

 With Milan, Raval reached out to other film studios.
 The outfits suggests Raval should be cast in an antagonistic role which Milan rejected as it would limit Raval's popularity as an actor.

 Raval returned to OctoArts and made his debut in the 1992 film Primitivo 'Ebok' Ala which was directed by Junn P. Cabreira.
 He had a lead role on his very first film.
 This was followed by Valentin Zapanta: Alyas Ninong which starred Eddie Garcia and Estribo Gang: The Jinggoy Sese Story.

 He was known during this period for the appearing in action films.

 Already an adult in his late 20s.
 Raval was marketed as a young actor at least 18 years of age.
 Monica Herrera was also often his leading actress in his films.
 His marriage with his actual wife was concealed as part of his contract.

 In 1997, the demand for action films began to decline.
 After almost two decades from his acting debut, he retreated from mainstream entertainment industry.
 He engaged buy and sell business and became a construction supplies contractor.
 He still appeared in indie action films.